sneddy/neurosned/README.md

 The framework unifies two complementary tasks:

 1. **Reaction-time (RT) prediction** - reframed as **temporal segmentation** of stimulus-locked EEG,
    using soft time-distributions, calibrated soft-argmax inference, and distribution-aware loss design.
+Our progress in Challenge 1 was largely driven by systematic experiments with manually designed lightweight 1-D segmentation architectures.
+The most successful and stable variant, **SneddyUNet**, combined depthwise-separable convolutions, residual refinement, and linear skip upsampling, and served as the backbone of our winning configuration.
-2. **Externalizing-factor prediction** — subject-level regression from interpretable **lagged correlation** and **ridge transition-matrix** features
-   with bootstrap-validated feature selection and ridge regression.
+2. **Externalizing-factor prediction** — subject-level regression from interpretable **lagged correlation** and **ridge transition-matrix** features with bootstrap-validated feature selection and ridge regression.

 NeuroSned provides fully documented **training scripts and notebooks** enabling end-to-end reproduction:
 preprocessing → model zoo → calibration / stacking → feature engineering → evaluation.